One More Dog Rescue is a 501(c)(3) not for profit organization committed to the rescue, rehabilitation, and placement of homeless dogs. Founded in

 One More Dog Rescue believes that animals deserve our love, compassion, and respect.
 Our purpose is to rescue and provide

-come into our rescue.
-Additionally we provide awareness about the prevention of animal abuse and neglect as well as spay/neuter programs and their
+that come into our rescue.
+Additionally we provide awareness about the prevention of animal abuse and neglect as well as spay/neuter programs and

 We are a Connecticut based 501(c)(3) that relies solely on a network of foster homes.
 We do not have a shelter or a central location for fostering

 and caring for our dogs.
 We have no paid employees, everyone that works with our rescue is on a volunteer basis, including our board members,